 Upon completing the reassessment of our strategic options in January 2014, we decided to reduce the level of investments that we are making in the long-haul optical market.
 This reduction in investment is expected to significantly impact our ability to generate future revenue from the long-haul optical market.
-This anticipated reduction in potential future revenue resulted in us recording significant impairments of goodwill and other intangibles in the fourth quarter of fiscal year 2014.
-Additionally, certain long-lived assets were determined to be impaired.
-As a result of our communications to our customers regarding our operational changes, customers have started to transition away from some of our current platforms, including certain products in the 40Gbps and 100Gbps SerDes class which resulted in us reducing the cost basis of inventories in the fourth quarter of fiscal year 2014.
+This anticipated reduction in potential future revenue resulted in us recording significant impairments of goodwill and other intangibles as well as certain long-lived assets in the fourth quarter of fiscal year 2014.
 Additionally, we incurred \$1.0 million and \$3.1 million of restructuring costs in the first quarter of fiscal year 2015 and the fourth quarter of fiscal year 2014, respectively, to terminate certain contract commitments and to provide for certain severance benefits to employees who were terminated as a result of these investment reductions.
 We completed the restructuring activities in the first quarter of fiscal year 2015.